-We’re well into veganuary now, so if you’re almost out of meal ideas I’m here to help!
+If you’re looking for meal ideas this Veganuary I’m here to help!
 I have plenty of plant-based meal ideas in my book Eat Beautiful, and many others that can be easily adapted to be vegan-friendly.
 This warming spicy noodle soup with tofu is one of my favourites for this time of year.

-Veganuary might nearly be over, but if you’ve enjoyed trying the plant-based diet on for size and think you might like to continue, the chances are you’re on the lookout for new vegan recipes.
+Veganuary is here!
+So, the chances are you’re on the lookout for new vegan recipes.
 While I’m not a vegan, a lot of my meals and snacks are vegan-friendly, and if you’ve read my book Eat Beautiful, you’ll know that it’s packed with plant-based recipe ideas.
 At this time of year, I love warming spicy soups, and this spicy noodle soup with tofu is one of my favourites.
 It’s a great skin-boosting recipe, too.

 Vegan Recipes: Spicy Noodle Soup with Tofu